-- a) UNIQUE PHARMACEUTICAL LABORATORIES FZE (the "Establishment") is a free zone establishment with limited liability incorporated in Dubai, United Arab Emirates in accordance with the Implementing Regulation No. 1/92 issued pursuant to Law No. 9 of 1992 (repealed by Jebel Ali Free Zone Companies Implementing Regulations 2016).
-The registered office is Office No 1116, Business Centres World Building, 11th Floor, JAFZA One, Jebel Ali Free Zone, P.O Box: 262327, Dubai, United Arab Emirates.
-The Establishment was registered on 10 December 2013 and commenced operations from 1 April 2014. - b) The Establishment has a subsidiary under the name of Biotech Laboratories (Pty) Ltd. (the "subsidiary"), a company incorporated in the Republic of South Africa having registration no. 1990/007220/07.
-The Establishment is holding 100% of legal and beneficial interest as at the reporting date. - c) The Establishment and its subsidiary trades in medicines and pharmaceutical products.
-However, the Establishment has not carried out any activity during the year. - d) The parent company is J.B.
+- c) The Establishment has a subsidiary under the name of Biotech Laboratories (Pty) Ltd. (the "subsidiary"), a company incorporated in the Republic of South Africa having registration no. 1990/007220/07.
+The Establishment is holding 100% of legal and beneficial interest as at the reporting date (refer note 7). - d) The Establishment and its subsidiary trades in medicines and pharmaceutical products.
+However, the Establishment has not carried out any activity during the year. - e) The parent company is J.B.
 Chemicals and Pharmaceutical Limited, a public limited company registered in India, and the ultimate parent company is Tau Investment Holdings PTE.
 LTD. a company registered in Singapore.